JigsawStack/jigsawstack-nextjs-template/README.md

 # [JigsawStack Next.js Starter](https://www.jigsawStack.com)

-This project leverages JigsawStack's AI SDK to help you achieve the following:
+This is a simple starter template that integrates JigsawStack's AI SDK with the NextJS 15 using the app router and more.

+The template includes the following examples making it easy to get started:
 - vOCR: Extracts information from images with advanced optical character recognition (OCR).
 - Sentiment Analysis: Analyzes text to determine its sentiment and emotion.
 - Translation: Translates text into the desired target language.